Bhupendra-Giradkar/DropDown_List-/README.md

-# DropDown API using React
+# DropDown Component using React

 This is simple project simple and easy project developed byusing react.
 Where user can choose options listed in dropdown and result will show in just above.